FabienTregan/TheOldManGlitch/readme.md

 ### BGB - GameBoy Emulator

-  I used BGB emulator, which can be downloaded here : [http://bgb.bircd.org/] It's ment for Windows but run well under Wime.
+  I used BGB emulator, which can be downloaded at http://bgb.bircd.org/.
+It's ment for Windows but runs under Wime.

   In the presentation directory, you will find a `bgb.ini`, which have the following changes when compared to default one :
 * Font size is increased in order to allow audiance to read